chocolatey/choco/docs/generated/HelpersInstallChocolateyShortcut.md

 Accept Pipeline Input? | false

 ###  -WorkingDirectory [&lt;String&gt;]
-The full absolute path of the Working Directory that will be used by the new shortcut.
-This is optional
+OPTIONAL - The full absolute path of the Working Directory that will be used by the new shortcut.

 Property               | Value
 ---------------------- | -----